adityapremsharma/adityapremsharma/README.md

 ### Hey there 👋 Welcome to my GitHub Profile!

 - 🙃 Always keen on learning new things.
-- 😤 I’m currently working on a fully fledged website for business with MERN Stack.
+- 😤 I’m currently working on Music Application and many more on the side.
-- 🤓 I’m currently learning MERN Stack and finding ways to improve my web development skills.
+- 🤓 I’m currently learning Blockchain development, NFT's, Multi tenant, data driven arcitecture, etc.
-- 😏 Will be focusing on improving SEO skills (Gatsby works well) after being expert on React and UX/UI & Designing as well.
 - 🎓 Knowledge is power.
-Any type of knowledge is helpful.
+Learn from everything.
 - 🎵 My hobbies are Music Production and Sound Engineering.
 I've recreated some popular music from scratch on my YouTube channel.
 - 🌚 Fun fact: Simplicity is the key.
 Design should be perfectly balanced and functional for the best UX.